sheryjoe/voxel/README.md

 # run the code

-To run the code simply run Voxel.ipynb file.
+To run the code, Download tutorial_data.npz, brain_2d_no_smooth.h5, brain_2d_smooth.h5
-Include tutorial_data.npz file to download data
+and then simply run Voxel.ipynb file.

 # See the paper for more details: